shethlab/PerceptDataAnalysis/README.md

 Below are instructions for generating each of the code-based figures in the paper sequentially.
 For all figures, axis and other aesthetic adjustments were completed on Adobe Illustrator.
 All Figure code contained in Github folder "figure_scripts".
 Demo data and figures in DEMO folder.

 ## Raw Data Extraction
+Run data_generation.m in the CircadianPaper folder.
+Select the .json files and indicate both date of DBS onset and patient label when required.
+Output will be of equivalent form to that stored in demo_data.mat.
+Estimated runtime 5-10s per patient depending on data quantity.

 ## Data Preparation

 Download “demo_data.mat” Open dataprep.m and adjust the load path to “demo_data.mat” in the code.
 Run code.
 Expected run time ~2 minutes for included demo_data file.
 Outputs of running are saved in “demo_data_prepped.mat” and “demo_data_prepped1day.mat” (included as separate demo files for convenience in running the demonstrations).

+## Statistical Calculations
+detailedStats.m in the utils folder is the central statistical function.
+It intakes any two datasets and outputs our full set of statistical information.
+After gathering data, divide dataset to appropriate day ranges needed for comparison and run detailedStats.m on the data you wish to compare.

 ## Figure 1
 Panel A: generated via Lead-DBS as described in the methods section.